borntofrappe/flutter-dev/material_design/README.md

 }
 ```

-Create a separate function to run the animation.
+Define a separate function to run the animation.

 ```dart
 void _toggleBackdropLayerVisibility() {